 Other resources can be found at NLM’s Research Reporting Guidelines and Initiatives.

-At SAGE we are committed to facilitating openness, transparency and reproducibility of research.
-Where relevant, Journal of Chemical Research encourages authors to share their research data in a suitable public repository subject to ethical considerations and where data is included, to add a data accessibility statement in their manuscript file.
+At Sage we are committed to facilitating openness, transparency and reproducibility of research.
+Where relevant, Journal of Chemical Research encourages authors to share their research data in a suitable public repository subject to ethical considerations and to include a data accessibility statement in their manuscript file.
 Authors should also follow data citation principles.
-For more information please visit the Research Data Sharing Policies, which includes information about SAGE’s partnership with the data repository Figshare.
+For more information please visit the Sage Author Gateway, which includes information about Sage’s partnership with the data repository Figshare.

 The preferred format for your manuscript is Word.
 LaTeX files are also accepted.
 Word and (La)Tex templates are available on the Manuscript Submission Guidelines page of our Author Gateway.

 For guidance on the preparation of illustrations, pictures and graphs in electronic format, please visit Sage’s Manuscript Submission Guidelines

 Figures supplied in color will appear in color online.